DFE-Digital/manage-courses-api/README.md

 - auth:oidc:userinfo_endpoint (the user_info endpoint of the dfe signin test oauth server, e.g. https://signin-test-oidc-as.azurewebsites.net/me)
 - credentials:dfesignin:username (User name of an existing account on the Dfe Sign in test server)
 - credentials:dfesignin:password (...and corresponding password)
-- api:key (An arbitrary string to use as an )
+- api:key (An arbitrary string to use as a ManageCourses API admin key)

 Then run
 ```